-Dr. Caroline Lieffers, Honouring the Contributions of Those Passed
+Dr. Caroline Lieffers, Assistant Professor of History

 How were people disabled in the course of American expansion - through wars, conflict and sickness?
 How has the United States government and other imperial powers used frameworks of disability to make people feel, or seem less-than?
 These are all questions I am exploring in my research as there is an immense amount of power in discrimination, as well as immense amounts of injustice and tragedy.

 "This project is truly about recovering people’s stories as a way of honouring their contributions, sacrifices and heroism, as well as their humanity, which is so often overlooked."